Kernix13/webpack-demo/README.md

 - terser-webpack-plugin is needed for JS because of using the above plugin

 > NEED A DAMN RECENT SERIES ON HOW TO USE WEBPACK!!!!!!!!!!

+The last thing he mentioned is important, not verbatim but:

+> "...companies that use Webpack already have it configured and it hardly changes so you won't need to d much with it."

+So I'm wasting my time because it's not a likely job requirement - **Use Parcel**!